sahil0902/shiftssc2/README.md

 ShiftsSync v2 leverages **Laravel Sanctum** for lightweight SPA and API authentication and **Spatie's Laravel Permission**for role-based control.
 This ensures that each user (Admin, Manager, Employee) accesses only their permitted features.

+Laravel Sanctum simplifies authentication for single-page applications (SPAs) by providing a lightweight system for token issuance and session management, avoiding the complexities of traditional OAuth.
+It integrates with Spatie's Laravel Permission package to streamline role-based access control, ensuring users only access authorized features, thus enhancing security.
+The User model is structured with Eloquent relationships to manage user data efficiently, reducing redundancy and improving data integrity.
+However, Sanctum may not suit applications needing complex OAuth flows, and as the number of roles increases, management can become cumbersome.
+Despite these limitations, the combination of Sanctum and Spatie offers robust security, maintainability, and an improved user experience, making it a suitable choice for modern applications.

 #### Core Components